About Firebird

-The orchestra now maintains a robust in-person season from June through December each year in Wakefield, Massachusetts and partner locations such as the Umbrella Arts Center (Concord), Museum of Science (Boston), and our FPO@Hammond series with Hammond Castle Museum (Gloucester).
+The orchestra presents a dynamic season of performances from June through December each year, with concerts in Wakefield, Massachusetts and at partner venues such as The Umbrella Arts Center in Concord, the Museum of Science in Boston, and Hammond Castle Museum in Gloucester through our FPO@Hammond series.

 About the Music Director